 Liam Norris/Cultura/Getty Images

 Pelvic Curl is a warm-up for the spine and abdominal muscles.
 It also works the lower body and helps coordinate breath and movement.
 It’s a great way to start your quick Pilates workout.
-Get instructions for Pelvic Curl, then return to this workout series.

 The Hundreds.
 Amanda Edwards/Getty Images